 of adult education using the Charters Library adult education collections.
 Up to $4,000 worth of

-grants-in-aid will be awarded in 2014.
+grants-in-aid are awarded each year.
 The actual

 applicant's proposal.
 See below for a list of previous recipients.

 A complete list of the Charters Library adult education collections is

 You may also download a PDF brochure about the grants program.

 In order to apply, please submit the following:

 - Letter of intent outlining the proposed project, including how our collections will support it

 - Intended outcome of project, if any (e.g., conference paper, book, dissertation)